What to Expect on Your Window Installation Day

 3. New Windows Are Ready to Be Put in Place

 The installation crew will make sure the window opening is clean and clear of any debris.
-Next up, your new windows will be installed in the existing opening and checked for proper alignment.
-The window will be plumb, level, and square while fastening the window to the frame; then the window will be tested to ensure it is operating correctly.
+Next, your new vinyl double-hung windows will be installed in the existing opening and checked for proper alignment.
+The window will be plumb, level, and square while fastening the window to the frame.
+The window will be tested to make sure it is operating correctly.
 Finally, the window stop will be reinstalled to its original position and caulked for an airtight seal.
-The installation crew will also confirm the window has been insulated on the exterior of the home.
+The installation crew will make sure the window has been insulated on the exterior of the home also.

 4. That’s It!

 Our installation crew will do a walk through with you to make sure you are 100% satisfied with the job that has been completed.
-The installers will not leave your home until you sign off that you are completely satisfied with the installation and product.
+The installers will not leave the job site until you sign off that you are completely satisfied with the installation and product.